Lutherwaves/debug-my-dinner/content/pages/cooks/homemade-doner-kebap.md

 3. Slice your tomato into thin circles.

-4. Prepare your lavash or tortilla bread for roasting.
+4. Prepare your flat bread for roasting.

 ## Fire!